thefonso/redwoodjs/docs/docs/tutorial/chapter1/prerequisites.md

 - node: "=20.x"
 - yarn: ">=1.22.21"

-If you're using a version of Node or Yarn that's **less** than what's required, _the installation bootstrap will result in an ERROR_.
+If you're using a version of Node or Yarn that is not **exactly** what's required, _the installation bootstrap will result in an ERROR_.
 To check, please run the following from your terminal command line:

 ```bash
 node --version